publisha/student_site/pages/howtobuildyoursite.md

 ### Getting a local copy

-To edit and add content you will need to work on the site on a local copy.
-To do this, you should go to the github page for your repository and find the `Clone or download` button.
-Select `Clone` and your copy of Github Desktop should then open.
+Open GitHub Desktop (previously installed) and sign in.
+Fill in the details.
+You can untick the submit details.
+You should see you repository previously created from the template.
+Select this and choose the blue button bottom left that says `Clone your repository`.
+At this point you will be asked for a location where you want to save the repository.
+The `Local Path` box allows you to choose the location.
+I advise **not** using Google drive but you can use Creative Cloud.

 Choose a local space or even Creative Cloud (don’t use google drive)

-Once the clone has finished you can now open in Atom.
+Once the clone has finished you can now `Open in Atom`.

+> If you are doing this on a computer without Xcode installed you will be asked to download some software.
+Once you have done this, you should restart your computer.  **Note**: Brookes students using the MACs do not need to do this.

 > Image of the site in Atom